ckormanyos/soft_double/README.md

 ```

 An interesting detail in this code sample is the construction
-of `one_third` from the composite initialization `float64_t(1U) / 3U`.
+of `one_third` from the composite initialization
-This is done in this way since, although `soft_double` emulates
-64-bit `double`, it has no constructor from 64-bit `double` because
-this is the actual type that is being emulated.
-This
+provided by `float64_t(1U) / 3U`.
-situation arises, for example, when the compiler
+This is needed, for example, when the compiler
 does not support 64-bit built-in `double` or `long` `double`
-and these are limited to 32-bits.
+and these are limited to 32-bits (because
+the 64-bit floating-point type is the actual type
+that is being emulated).
+This situation arises,
+as mentioned above, on certain popular versions of
+the `avr-gcc` and other tool chains.

 ## Implementation goals